ggfauvel/CMA-unfold/README.md

 ## How to Cite

-If you use this code in your research or publication, please cite it as follows:
+If you use this code in your research or publication, please cite the following two publications :

 G. Fauvel, K. Tangtartharakul, A. Arefiev, J. De Chant, S. Hakimi, O. Klimo, M. Manuel, A. McIlvenny, K. Nakamura, L. Obst-Huebl, P. Rubovic, S. Weber, F. P. Condamine; Compact in-vacuum gamma-ray spectrometer for high-repetition rate PW-class laser–matter interaction.
 Rev. Sci.
 Instrum.
 1 February 2025; 96 (2): 023102. https://doi.org/10.1063/5.0206348

+Fauvel, G. (2025). ggfauvel/CMA-unfold: Initial Public Release (v1.0.3).
+Zenodo. https://doi.org/10.5281/zenodo.15721385

 Alternatively, you can use the following BibTeX entry for LaTeX users: